protonemedia/laravel-verify-new-email/README.md

 $user->clearPendingEmail();
 ```

 The `newEmail` method doesn't update the user, its current email address stays current until the new one if verified.
-It stores a token (associated to the user and new email address) in the `pending_user_emails` table.
+It stores a token (associated with the user and new email address) in the `pending_user_emails` table.
 Once the user verifies the email address by clicking the link in the mail, the user model will be updated and the token will be removed from the `pending_user_emails` table.

-The `resendPendingEmailVerificationMail` does exactly the same, it just grabs the new email address from the previous attempt.
+The `resendPendingEmailVerificationMail` does the same, it just grabs the new email address from the previous attempt.

 ### Login after verification

 The user that verified its email address will be logged in automatically.
-You can disable this by chaning the `login_after_verification` configuration setting to `false`.
+You can disable this by changing the `login_after_verification` configuration setting to `false`.

 ### Overriding the default Laravel Email Verification